Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Analysis of static properties and 3D silicon sensor design

 \subsection{2D geometry study: the Ramo maps}

-The first step of sensor design is a preliminary study performed in order to define a limited group of geometries potentially suited for fast timing.
-This step is based on bi-dimensional quasi-stationary TCAD simulations (named 2D-TCAD).
-It consists in designing a vertical cut of the pixel in different electrode geometries, according to its 3D symmetry.
-This 2D model of the device is simulated with increasing bias voltage and its relevant physics properties are characterised at a temperature of 300 K and a inverse bias voltage of 100 V. This voltage is considered as a good reference to immediately exclude geometries where drift velocity is still below saturation regime in some specific areas.
-During this first step, different electrode geometries are designed, simulated and evaluated, featuring different combinations of square and hexagonal pixels with trench or column electrodes.
+The first step of sensor design is a preliminary study aimed at defining a limited group of geometries potentially suited for fast timing.
+This step is based on bi-dimensional quasi-stationary TCAD simulations (named 2D--TCAD).
+It consists in designing a horizontal cut of the pixel in different electrode geometries, according to its 3D symmetry.
+This 2D model of the device is simulated with increasing bias voltage and its relevant physics properties are determined at a temperature of 300 K and an inverse bias voltage of 100 V. This voltage is considered as a good reference to immediately exclude geometries in which drift velocity is still below the saturation regime in some areas.
+In this phase, different electrode geometries are designed, simulated and evaluated, featuring different combinations of square and hexagonal pixels with trench- or column-like electrodes.

-Within the 2D-TCAD study, a new approach was developed to better identify electrode geometries for fast timing applications.
-The method, based on the Ramo theorem, is called \textit{Ramo map} and consists in building a 2D map of the electron or hole \emph{i-let} values across the area.
-The Ramo map shows directly how strong and uniform a single carrier current induction is in a specific electrode geometry, allowing in this way to identify critical spots and the potential single carrier output swing of the sensor.
+In the 2D--TCAD study, a new approach was developed to better identify electrode geometries for fast timing applications.
+The method, based on the Ramo theorem, is called \textit{Ramo map} and involves building a 2D map of the electron or hole \emph{i-let} values across the area.
+The Ramo map shows directly how strong and uniform a single carrier current induction is in a specific electrode geometry, allowing to identify critical spots and the potential single carrier output swing of the sensor.